Kanaduchi/vwcoding/docs/MQB-Evo/comfort.md

 → Apply
 ```

-### Automatic opening/closing of windows when opening/closing door
+### Automatic opening/closing of windows when opening/closing a door

 :octicons-verified-24: SFD: no